Robert Smirke (architect): Constructional innovation

 From 1825 to 1827 Smirke rebuilt the centre of the Custom House in the City of London, following the failure of its foundations.
 The building had been erected from 1813 to the designs of David Laing.
 The building is 488 feet long, the central 200 feet being Smirke's work.

-He used large cast-iron beams to support the floors of the upper galleries at the British Museum; these had to span 41 feet.
+Smirke was also a pioneer in the structure use of cast iron beams in non-industrial contexts, working in collaboration with leading engineers of the day.
+This is initially seen in domestic buildings such as Eastnor Castle and Worthy House, and then in larger projects, such as the 40-foot wide beams supporting the floors of the upper galleries at the British Museum;.

 Another area where Smirke was an innovator was in the use of quantity surveyors to rationalise the various eighteenth-century systems of estimating and measuring building work.

 Writings

 In 1806 he published the first and only volume of an intended series of books Specimens of Continental Architecture.
 Smirke started to write a treatise on architecture in about 1815 and although he worked on it for about 10 years never completed it.
 In it he made his admiration for the architecture of ancient Greece plain.
 He described it as "the noblest", "simple, grand, magnificent", "with its other merits it has a kind of primal simplicity".
 This he contrasted with the Architecture of ancient Rome which he described as "corrupt Roman taste", "An excess of ornament is in all cases a symptom of a vulgar or degenerate taste".
 Of Gothic architecture he described as '"till its despicable remains were almost everywhere superseded by that singular and mysterious compound of styles".